 You Pluck What You Sow

-Again, if are a professional, you probably have a blueprint of your flowerbed with labeled stakes to identify each careful measured and planted row.
+Again, if you are a professional, you probably have a blueprint of your flowerbed with labeled stakes to identify each carefully measured and planted row.

 This 'style' can bring you a lot of joy.
 Mostly the joy in getting the planting done much faster than anyone else so that you can kick back and watch more patient gardeners carefully measuring their plots.
 Sit back and enjoy that time, because later, you may be working double.

 - Make sure you know what your seeds are